andro-demir/Sensor-Fusion-And-Target-Tracking-For-Autonomous-Vehicles/README.md

 Run SF_Synthetic_Main.m
 ```

-### Parameter Tuning
+### Hyperparameter Tuning
-On matlabDemo.py, you can tune the parameters:
+On matlabDemo.py, you can tune the hyperparameters:
 ```
 --clutter_threshold: type=float, default=0.75, help='if mahalanobis distance > clutter thresholod, assign the object as false positive'
 --last_seen: type=float, default=1.0, help='if the tracked object has not been seen longer than last_seen, delete it from the fusion list'